Arbor Vitae, Wisconsin

 Arbor Vitae is a town in Vilas County, Wisconsin, United States.
 The population was 3,153 at the 2000 census.
 The unincorporated community of Arbor Vitae is located in the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 71.3 square miles (184.6 km2), of which, 62.6 square miles (162.1 km2) of it is land and 8.7 square miles (22.5 km2) of it (12.19%) is water.
 Nearby surrounding towns include Woodruff, Minocqua, Boulder Junction, and Sayner.

 Transportation

-Airport
+Airports

-Arbor Vitae is served by the Lakeland Airport/Noble F. Lee Memorial Field (KARV).
+Arbor Vitae is served by the Lakeland Airport / Noble F. Lee Memorial Field (KARV).
 Located one mile west of the town, the airport handles approximately 27,000 operations per year, with roughly 88% general aviation and 12% air taxi.
-The airport has a 5,150 foot asphalt runway with approved LOC and GPS approaches (Runway 18–36) and a 3,602 foot asphalt crosswind runway with approved GPS and NDB approaches (Runway 10–28).
+The airport has a 5,150 foot asphalt primary runway with approved GPS and LOC approaches (Runway 18/36) and a 3,602 foot asphalt crosswind runway with approved GPS and NDB approaches (Runway 10/28).

+The Rhinelander-Oneida County Airport (KRHI) serves Arbor Vitae and surrounding communities with both scheduled commercial jet service and general aviation services.